talktalki/grace_portfolio/README.md

 - This repository: https://github.com/talktalki/grace_portfolio/

 # About me
 Hi!
 I am a second-year masters student in the HCA program at CMU.
+Before moving to Pittsburgh, I lived in Chicago, which is a beautiful city.
 I aspire to do analytical work in the healthcare industry, specifically with real world data, which includes health claims data and patient records.
 I want to practice making creative, intuitive data visualizations in order to communicate better!

 # What I hope to learn
 1. How to create narratives